Follow-up: Quick Sort Implementation and Applications

 :

-Elements to the left of this pivot are smaller, and elements to the right are larger.
+The elements on the left of an element are all smaller than it; the elements on the right are all larger.
 What does this mean?
-It means the pivot element is already in its correct position.
+It means this element is already in the correct position.

-From the perspective of a binary tree, we can understand the subarray nums[lo..hi]
+From a binary tree point of view, we can think of the subarray nums[lo..hi]

-as the values at the nodes of a binary tree, and the sort
+as the values on a binary tree node, and the sort

-function as the traversal function of the binary tree.
+function as the traversal function of the tree.

-Referencing the pre-order traversal of a binary tree, the operation of quicksort is illustrated in the following GIF:
+Following the preorder traversal of a binary tree, the process of quick sort is shown in the GIF below: